|Mr T Barker|

 Students develop their technical skills with a range of applications such as pre-production skills, web design, animation as well as using graphics.
 This learning is put into practice through a series of creative projects, such as:

-- Developing a web-based multimedia interactive product for a specific task which promotes an event
+- Developing a web-based multimedia interactive product for a specific task

 - Developing a graphics solution for a publicity product